wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/agent-upgrade-module.rst

 Agent upgrade module
 ====================

-The agent upgrade module is responsible for carrying out the entire agent upgrade process remotely, both downloading and/or sending the WPK from the manager to the agent as well as sending the response with the result of an upgrade from the agent to the manager.
+The agent upgrade module is responsible for carrying out the entire agent upgrade process remotely:

+- On the manager side, it validates, downloads and/or sends the WPK files to the agents.
+- On the agent side, it processes the received commands and sends a notification to the manager after an upgrade process has been accomplished.

 The following is a description of how the agent upgrade module works.